Home Help and advice Why have my periods changed?

 An ectopic pregnancy can’t be saved.
 It can become life-threatening if it gets big enough so it needs urgent treatment.

-Where can I get help for painful, heavy or irregular periods?
+Where to get help for painful, heavy or irregular periods

 Copied